makrai/notes/yogatama15-embed-hier-sparse-jmlr.md

 * Our results on the syntactic and semantic analogies tasks for all models are below state-of-the-art performance
-* [on a] bigger corpus, and the performance levels are ... comparable with previous work.
+* on a bigger corpus, and the performance levels are comparable with previous work.
 On the
   * syntactic analogies task, FOREST is competitive with GV and both models outperformed SG and CBOW.
 On the